First Signs Of Liver Disease In Dogs

 Dog liver disease symptoms

 Depending on the type of illness, different symptoms may appear.
-Usually, there are no symptoms until the condition has progressed significantly, so regular blood work is crucial, especially in older dogs.
+Veterinary experts often refer to liver disease as a silent condition because symptoms usually do not appear until the condition has progressed significantly.
+This makes regular blood work crucial, especially in older dogs.

 - Seizure